 For the complete text please click here click here.

 An important eco-friendly project that involves the introduction of innovative lightweight liquid wood clothes hangers – 100% biodegradable and recyclable – which will completely replace the normal plastic models in all the Group's stores worldwide.

 Eco-friendly paper shopping bags

 Since January 2010, customers buying from any of the Group’s stores have been taking their purchases home in eco-friendly white kraft paper shopping bags, produced entirely with water-based inks and supplied by a paper mill with FSC certification, the trademark identifying products from forests that are controlled and managed in accordance with the requirements of social and environmental sustainability.

 Now also catalogues, brochures and other printed communication materials are made from the same type of eco-friendly paper, certified by FSC (Forest Stewardship Council).

 Benetton Group’s concern for the environment and sustainable supply chain management begins with logistics.

-The company is preparing to implement a monitoring system for suppliers of logistics services that contributes to environmental sustainability through a reduction of CO2 emissions: the IT system used by the logistics services allows the collection of data and the direction and control of performance in terms of CO2 emissions by the suppliers, who by 2012 will have to comply with standards contractually required by Benetton Group.
+The company is preparing to implement a monitoring system for suppliers of logistics services that contributes to environmental sustainability through a reduction of CO2 emissions: the IT system used by the logistics services allows the collection of data and the evaluation of CO2 emissions.

-Concern for the environment is also clearly seen in the choice of packaging: through the use of specifically sized packaging, the Benetton Group has achieved an annual saving of approximately 140 tonnes of cardboard.
+Concern for the environment is also clearly seen in the choice of packaging: through the use of specifically sized packaging, the Benetton Group has achieved an annual saving of approximately 140 tonnes of cardboard, with a huge CO2 emissions' saving on the whole cardboard life cycle and on the transportation.
 When loaded on vehicles, moreover, the packaging creates reductions in volume enabling the company to use approximately 1000 fewer transport lorries each year.